When spring arrives, lures start piling up in the storage compartment of my bass boat.

-Throughout the winter I usually only throw a handful of baits including jerkbaits, Alabama rigs and either a casting jig or a football jig.
-However when bass become more aggressive in the spring, I load the boat with a wide range of hard and soft plastic lures to catch bass from prespawn to postspawn.
+I usually only throw a handful of baits throughout the winter, including jerkbaits, Alabama rigs, and a casting jig or a football jig.
+However, when bass become more aggressive in the spring, I load the boat with a wide range of hard and soft plastic lures to catch bass from prespawn to postspawn.

 Here’s a look at my five favorite lures for catching springtime bass.

-During a two-day tournament this March, my partner and I caught most of our fish on crawfish-colored crankbaits and finished fourth in the event with 10 bass weighing 37.80 pounds.
-Both days we targeted main and secondary points where the fish were either close to the bank or out in depths of 6 to 8 feet.
+During a two-day tournament this March, my partner and I caught most of our fish on crawfish-colored crankbaits and finished fourth in the event with ten bass weighing 37.80 pounds.
+On both days, we targeted main and secondary points where the fish were either close to the bank or out in depths of 6 to 8 feet.
 The key to our retrieves was keeping our lures moving at a steady pace and occasionally twitching our rods to imitate a fleeing crawfish.

-Another advantage of the jig is that I can work it three different ways depending on the mood of the fish.
+Another advantage of the jig is that I can work it in three different ways depending on the fish's mood.
 During cold fronts, I can present the jigs to any available cover and let it sit for a couple of seconds before trying another target.
 When bass are holding tight to the bottom, I can drag the jig along and hop it a few times to tempt these fish into biting.
-For the most aggressive bass I can swim the jig close to the bottom occasionally letting it tick the bottom and then lifting it up again.
+I can swim the jig close to the bottom for the most aggressive bass, occasionally letting it tick the bottom and then lifting it again.

 For nesting bass, I try to throw past the nest to keep from spooking the fish and slowly pull the lure back to the bedding fish.
-I want the lure to come in from behind the fish so I can let it swim over the top of the bass and let it fall right in front of its nose.
-If the bass fails to inhale it then I let it sit in front of the bass and shake the stickworm a couple of times to get the fish’s attention.
-After letting it sit in the nest for 5 to 10 seconds without getting a bite I will reel in the bait and throw past the nesting fish again to repeat the process.
+I want the lure to come in from behind the fish, so I can let it swim over the top of the bass and fall right in front of its nose.
+If the bass fails to inhale it, I let it sit in front of the bass and shake the stickworm a couple of times to get the fish’s attention.
+After letting it sit in the nest for 5 to 10 seconds without getting a bite, I will reel in the bait and throw it past the nesting fish again to repeat the process.

-For cruising bass, I try to lead the fish by casting about 3 or 4 feet in front of the fish and then twitching the stickworm until it reaches the path of the cruiser.
+For cruising bass, I try to lead the fish by casting about 3 or 4 feet in front of the fish and then twitching the stickworm until it reaches the cruiser's path.
 When the bass gets close to the lure, I stop twitching the bait and let it fall to the bottom, which usually produces a strike.

 A Heddon Zara Spook is my all-time favorite topwater plug to throw during the spawn and postspawn.

-During the spawn, walking a Zara Spook is deadly for both bass on beds and cruising bass.
-I also like to throw it along the sides of docks where the bigger female bass are usually suspended under the dock foam.
+Walking a Zara Spook is deadly for both bass on beds and cruising bass during the spawn.
+I also like throwing it along the sides of the docks where the bigger female bass are suspended under the dock foam.

 During the postspawn, I throw the Spook along secondary and main lake points where the recuperating bass have relocated after leaving the spawning banks.
 Whenever I see a bass following the lure, I speed up my retrieve, which imitates a baitfish trying to escape from the pursuer and triggers a strike from the following bass.